tdwg/tag/docs/reference/boolean/index.md

 enumerated domain.
 Values in boolean enumerated domains are not limited to specific character strings.
 Rather, they are restricted to one or more two-state values.
-Numeric boolean enumerated domains (or numeric boolean domains) are a special type that only contains the numbers 0 and
-1. In tables 1-3, boolean enumerated domains are denoted with square brackets.
+Numeric boolean enumerated domains (or numeric boolean domains) are a special type that only contains the numbers 0 and 1.
+In Tables 1-3, boolean enumerated domains are denoted with square brackets.

 ### 1.3 Numerical Misinterpretation